apache/parquet-java/parquet-hadoop/README.md

 ---

 **Property:** `parquet.encryption.kms.enable.url.read`
-**Description:** If KMS URL is set in writers, it will be stored in key metadata.
-However, by default it will not be given to readers, because the storage is untrusted.
-The readers that need the URL, should set the KMS URL property.
-If they can't do that, they can enable retrieving the KMS URL from stored metadata by setting this parameter to `true`.
-The KMS Client implementations must validate the URL value and use authentication in order to prevent metadata tampering attacks that would for example result in sending a KMS access token to a malicious URL end point.
+**Description:** If a KMS URL is set by writers, it will be stored in the key material.
+However, by default, it will not be given to readers because the storage is untrusted.
+Readers that need the URL should set the KMS URL property.
+If they cannot do so, they can enable retrieving the KMS URL from the stored key material by setting this parameter to `true`.
+KMS client implementations must validate the URL value and use authentication to prevent key material tampering attacks that could, for example, result in a KMS access token being sent to a malicious URL endpoint.
 **Default value:** `false`

 ---